Blue Cheese and Caramelised Beetroot Tart

 - Allow the pastry to cool and meanwhile, prepare the filling.

-- For the caramelised beetroot, cut the cook beetroot into thin wedges (about 6 per beetroot) and place on a baking tray.
+- For the caramelised beetroot, cut the cooked beetroot into thin wedges (about 6 per beetroot) and place on a baking tray.

 - Allow to cool until ready to use.

 - In a bowl, beat the eggs and mix with the cream.
-To this mixture add the grated cheddar.
+To this mixture add the grated cheddar, salt and pepper.

 - Into the tart case, place the spinach (I break the spinach up into pieces first as this helps it to sit more evenly in the pastry.